Events Archive

 Workshop Two: Orality and Transmission

-Chair: Rachel Fensham
+Chair: Professor Rachel Fensham

 This workshop examined cultural transmission by focusing closely on oral practices as aspects of intangible heritage.
 As contemporary indigenous performance demonstrates across a range of artistic, social, legal, cultural and educational domains, orature functions not so much as a preliterate mode of communication but rather as an emphatically embodied transaction.
 In this respect, this workshop sought to explore the ways in which orality, literacy and mediality dynamically interact, particularly in the reception and preservation of oral practices.
 Performative aspects of storytelling and witnessing, and their role in collective constructions of historical memory in indigenous cultures, were encompassed in this theme.
 Drawing from readings by Diana Taylor on the distinction between the archive (stored, written memory and histories) and the repertoire (living, oral memory practices), the participants discussed how the concept of orality shapes and informs an understanding of transmission of cultural knowledge in and for indigenous communities and performance.
 The day concluded with a powerful and moving lecture from Alanis Obomsawin at the Origins Festival, Riverside Studios, London.